-After 7 open-heart surgeries last summer, Mikey is home, hallelujah!
+After his open-heart surgeries last summer, Mikey is home, hallelujah!
 You can still read the blog-like diary of his most recent surgeries here.
 Thank You, Lord for Your mercy and Your grace.
 Thank You, Lord for giving us a miraculous healing for Mikey, and bringing him home to us!

 Mikey & Family

 Thousands of wonderful people have visited Mikey's pages and prayed for him.
 Many have been inspired, blessed, and even found Jesus through these simple pages.
 It's surprising how many emails we have received from "back-slidden" couples and families who have returned to church after being inspired by Mikey's simple pages.
 To God be the glory.
 It's all about Him.